bitcoinops/bitcoinops.github.io/_topics/en/rendez-vous-routing.md

   - title: "LDK #2120 adds support for finding a route to a receiver who is using blinded paths"
     url: /en/newsletters/2023/06/28/#ldk-2120

+  - title: "LDK #2411 and #2412 add an API for constructing payment paths for blinded payments"
+    url: /en/newsletters/2023/08/30/#ldk-2411

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Unannounced channels